LCAS/tips-and-tricks/wiki/Novel-HPC-HowTo.md

 ## SSH Access

-Within the LAN: `ssh <usrname>@login.novel.hpc`.
+Within the LAN: `ssh <usrname>@login.novel.hpc.network.uni`.
 You will be prompted to login via Microsoft SSO.

 Hint: `man ssh-copy-id` for how to use `ssh-copy-id` or see `man ssh` AUTHENTICATION section for more detail, and `man ssh-keygen`.